 There are many different types of corporations, which we won’t get into today.
 But if you are interested in becoming a larger corporation, continue to do your research.

 Documents Needed: Articles of Incorporation or Bylaws or Resolutions

 How to Register a Business Name

-Whether you’re registering a business name as a DBA or an LLC, you will need to think of a creative, original name.
+No matter which business structure you are going to start with, you will need to think of a creative, original name.
 The name you want may already exist or be taken by another company, so keep an open mind when you are selecting a name.
 You’ll want to make sure that your business name is memorable and relevant to the services you will be providing.
 Perhaps you’re starting a pet sitting business—consider using the words “pet sitting” in your business name.

 The SBA states that there are four different ways to register your business name.
 Each way serves a different purpose, and is not required by each location or business structure.
 They are as listed:

 - Entity Name: protects you at a state level